offen/protocol/README.md

 In case a client decides it wants all of the associated data removed from the server, it performs a purge.
 Servers can also decide to unregister the client when performing such a purge.

+## Mapping operations to HTTP

+When following the Offen protocol, all client-server communication is expected to be handled by a single endpoint.
+Operations map to HTTP verbs and depend on whether the client has registered yet.

 ## Example flow